What Is Docker And How Should We Use It?

 $ docker rm 305297d7a235 ff0a5c3750b9

-When a container is removed, its ID is displayed at the output.
+When a container is removed, its ID is displayed in the output.
 It is also possible to remove multiple Docker containers simultaneously.
 If you want to delete multiple containers simultaneously, copying and pasting the IDs of each container is not fun.
 To solve this problem, you must use the following command:

 $ docker rm $ (docker ps -a -q -f status = exited)